-As at July 31, 2015, the Company's financial instruments consist of cash, other receivables, marketable securities, accounts payable and accrued liabilities, due to related parties, promissory notes payable convertible debentures, debentures and loan payable.
+As at January 31, 2016, the Company's financial instruments consist of cash, other receivables, marketable securities, accounts payable and accrued liabilities, promissory notes payable convertible debentures, debentures and loan payable.
 Cash and other receivables are designated as loans and receivables, which are measured at amortized cost.
 Marketable securities are designated as available-for-sale, which are measured at fair value through other comprehensive income or loss.
-Accounts payable and accrued liabilities, due to related parties, promissory notes payable, convertible debentures, debentures and loan payable are designated as other financial liabilities, which are measured at amortized cost.
+Accounts payable and accrued liabilities, promissory notes payable, convertible debentures, debentures and loan payable are designated as other financial liabilities, which are measured at amortized cost.